domiebett/dojo/README.md

 This repository contains files for the final Andela Bootcamp Cohort 18 Project, Creating an office or living space room allocation sofware for joining Andela Fellows or Andela Staff Members.

 ##Starting Up on system

-I assume you already have git, python and pip package isntaller installed.
+I assume you already have git, python and pip package installer installed.
 Install virtualenv:

 >pip install virtualenv